firstbatchxyz/dria-cli/README.md

 > [!NOTE]
 >
-> If a contract that you have pulled has new data inserted to it after you have pulled it, you will have to pull again to get the latest data.
+> If a knowledge has new data inserted to it, you will have to pull it again to catch up.

 ### Remove Knowledge